marcos-diazg/bimm143_S23/midterm.md

 ## Final Exam:
-There will be NO final exam for the Winter 2022 quarter.
+There will be NO final exam for the Fall 2022 quarter.

 ## Assignment due dates:
 A complete listing of class assignments along with anticipated due dates is [available here](https://docs.google.com/spreadsheets/d/1hn8PRVM_jUEXY1DAbPCOLUoXgClKSbIQovccZAbgxDk/edit?usp=sharing